 How can you tell if your kids’ shoes have been made from animal-free-materials?
 If the label says either ‘synthetic’, ‘man-made materials’, ‘textile’ or ‘other materials’ then you should feel confident that no animal skin has been used!

-Just make sure the material icon alongside the shoes icon on the label doesn’t have the leather symbol.
+Just make sure the material icon alongside the shoe icon on the label doesn’t have the leather symbol.

 I do have to warn you that buying shoes made out of synthetic materials can bring many problems to your children’s feet.
 These shoes tend to be poorly made, which leads to the shoe falling apart faster.
-Shoes made out of synthetic materials also tend to make your kids feet sweat a lot of more, which can create a myriad of problems to their feet.
+Shoes made out of synthetic materials also tend to make your kids’ feet sweat a lot more, which can create a myriad of problems for their feet.

-I know which kids shoe styles are better than other since I have been fitting children’s shoes for the last 10 years now, working at a specialized shoe store that focuses in children with foot and leg pain, but we provide regular shoe fittings as well.
+I know which kids’ shoes are better than others since I have been fitting children’s shoes for the last 10 years now, working at a specialized shoe store that focuses in children with foot and leg pain, but we provide regular shoe fittings as well.

-I recently created a tool that allows parents to filter shoe options by their child’s unique footprint.
-The tool involves a simple process in which parents select the child’s age, shoe size, type of shoe that you are looking for, whether you want velcro closure or shoelaces, and other important features such as whether the shoe is capable of accommodating an orthotic.
+I recently created a virtual tool that allows parents to filter shoe options by their child’s unique footprint.
+The tool involves a simple process in which parents select the child’s age, shoe size, type of shoe that they are looking for, whether they want velcro closure or shoelaces, and other important features such as whether the shoe is capable of accommodating an orthotic.